bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Both curves look the same when we sample at those points and try to extrapolate the trend.

-Observation error contributes to the noise, it happens even if you consistently take your measurements on the same scale at the same time.
+Observation error contributes to the noise too, even if you consistently take your measurements on the same scale at the same time.

-That's why I recommend taking daily weight measurements.
+That's why you should take daily weight measurements.

-There are two key benefits:
+There are two secondary benefits:

-1. It forms a strong habit and diminishes the emotional impression of the scale.
+1. It forms a strong habit and diminishes the impression of the weight...
 2. Allows you to smooth out the noise and see a clear trend.

 Habit forming...